wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the amazing chat platform designed for communities, forums, shops, social networks, dating websites, online traders, radio stations... and any kind of website looking to boost engagement!
+Flyzoo is the amazing chat platform designed for communities, shops, social networks, dating websites, online traders, radio stations... and any kind of website looking to boost user engagement!

-Add group and private live chat features to your BuddyPress community, help your members and customers with live support chat.
+Build your community with group chats and private conversations.
+Help your members and customers with live support chat.

 Start your 14-day free trial now!

 ####Features####

-* **Group Chat**: full featured group chats with avatars, emoticons, moderation, image and video, file sharing and more...
+* **Group Chat**: full featured chat rooms with avatars, emoticons, moderation, image and video, file sharing and more...

 * **Embeddable**: embed a group chat into your layout to improve user engagement (PRO Plan)